-- The path via bridge 5 and bridge 3 creates the same root path costs as the path via bridge 4 and bridge 2. - STP selects the path using the bridge that has the lowest MAC address in the bridge identification (bridge 4 in the illustration). - There are also 2 paths between bridge 6 and bridge 4.
+- ▶ The path through bridge 5 and bridge 3 creates the same root path costs as the path through bridge 4 and bridge 2. - ▶ STP selects the path using the bridge that has the lowest MAC address in the bridge identification (bridge 4 in the illustration). - There are also 2 paths between bridge 6 and bridge 4.
 The port identifier is decisive here (Port 1 < Port 3).

-Figure 45: Example of a network plan for determining the root path
+Figure 44: Example of a network plan for determining the root path